wupiter/spring-boot-accelerator/HELPME.md

 Run `./mvnw checkstyle:checkstyle` in the `demo-api` folder to generate the checkstyle report at `demo-api/target/site/checkstyle.html`.
 {{/if}}

-For more details on configuring checkstyle, see https://www.vogella.com/tutorials/Checkstyle/article.html.
+For more details on configuring Checkstyle, see https://www.vogella.com/tutorials/Checkstyle/article.html.
 {{/if}}

 {{#if (eval 'jacoco' 'in' codeQualityTools)}}